-To understand the concept and basic mechanics of metal cutting, working of standard machine tools such as lathe, shaping and allied machines, milling, drilling and allied machines, grinding and allied machines and cutting tools
+• To understand the concept and basic mechanics of metal cutting, working of standard machine tools such as lathe, shaping and allied machines, milling, drilling and allied machines, grinding and allied machines and cutting tools

-COS Upon successful completion of this course, students should be able to: RBT CO1 Understand the various types of lathes and their designations, and describe the work-holding devices used in turning operations.
-L2 CO2 CO2 Identify different types of drilling machines and their specific applications.
+COS Upon successful completion of this course, students should be able to: RBT CO1 the work-holding devices used in turning operations.
+CO2 CO2 Identify different types of drilling machines and their specific applications.
 CO3 Describe the different types of shapers and their specific operations.
 CO4 Identify and differentiate between various types of milling machines and explain the milling process.
 L3 CO5 Identify various tool materials and understand their properties and applications.
 L3